-As explained by Buddy Showalter, research engineer with the publisher.
+As explained by Buddy Showalter, research engineer with the American Wood Council.

 The 2005 National Design Specification was developed using the American National Standards Institute consensus procedures and is a standard where “the most reliable data available from laboratory tests and experience with structures in service have been carefully analyzed and evaluated for the purpose of providing, in convenient form, a national standard of practice.”
 It defines itself as “the method to be followed in structural design [with certain wood products and connections].”